gabe-kai/EarthRing/docs/07-streaming-system.md

 #### Chunk Request Handling ✅ **IMPLEMENTED** (Phase 2: Handler with database persistence)

 **Status**: ✅ **IMPLEMENTED** - WebSocket chunk request handler is functional with full database persistence.
 Chunks are automatically stored in database after generation and loaded from database when they exist.
-Returns chunks with basic ring floor geometry.
+Returns chunks with ring floor geometry and station flares (variable-width chunks).
 Ring floor geometry is visible in client.
 Full generation with buildings and structures will be added in Phase 2.

 1. **Request Format** (via WebSocket)
    ```json